Journalist who spoke to Peng Shuai says doubts remain | Sports-Games

 “Sexual assault?
 I never said that anyone made me submit to a sexual assault,” the newspaper quoted her as saying.

-"This post resulted in an enormous misunderstanding from the outside world," she also said.
-"My wish is that the meaning of this post no longer is skewed."
+“This post resulted in an enormous misunderstanding from the outside world,” she also said.
+“My wish is that the meaning of this post no longer be skewed.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)